Guided Yosemite Backpacking Trip

-Arrive in Fresno, CA. Meet your guide by mid-afternoon for transfer to Yosemite National Park.
+Arrive in Fresno, CA and meet your backpacking guide by mid-afternoon for transfer to Yosemite National Park.
 We’ll stop along the way for stretch breaks and snacks before arriving at our campground home (for the next two nights, anyway!).
-Once we set up camp, we’ll eat a hearty dinner, get to know one another, and review our full adventure..
+Once we set up camp, we’ll eat a hearty dinner, get to know one another, and get the low-down our full adventure..

 This morning, we’ll head out on the trails of Yosemite for a full day of hiking in the valley.
-The day will include several short, mild hikes along the valley floor with stops to see points of interest such as Bridalveil Falls, El Capitan, Half Dome, and Mirror Lake.
+The day will include several short, mild hikes along the valley floor with stops to see iconic points of interest such as Bridalveil Falls, El Capitan, Half Dome, and Mirror Lake.
 Along the way, your guide will share information about the wildlife and human history of the area.
-This is a great day to test out your backpack and gear!
+This is a great day to familiarize yourself with your backpack and gear!

 Meals: B, L, D

 Today, we begin our adventure in the backcountry!
 The first few miles are often the most challenging as we adjust to our weight, but the views will make it quickly worth it.
+Our guides will keep a comfortable pace!
 Total mileage on the day will likely be between 5-8 miles, depending on final permitting and trail conditions.
 Once at camp, we’ll review the essentials of water treatment, cooking, and keeping a safe camp.